 Ban Rai Kong Khing has been lauded as a model for Community Based Tourism (CBT) in Thailand.
 The various CBT initiatives in the kingdom are owned and managed by the community, for the community.
 All Thai CBT projects aim for cultural, environmental and social sustainability.
 As a tourist, the CBT initiatives are an excellent way to experience local life.
 This is a mutually beneficial form of tourism with the income generated helping to preserve traditional culture and heritage.

 a youngster from the village performs a traditional northern Thai dance

 Ban Rai Kong Khing is a shining example of a successful co-operative.
 Every month, each household in the village pays in 50 Baht to the community fund.
 This has been ongoing for more than two decades and has accumulated a healthy community fund which is available to help members in times of need.
 The money is also used to operate the community store which purchases consumer products at wholesale prices.
 These are then sold back to the members with a small mark-up added on with the resulting profits distributed back to the co-operative members.

 How to get to Ban Rai Kong Khing

-At the time of writing, the website and Facebook pages for Ban Rai Kong Khing are mostly in Thai, but any tour office in Chiang Mai should be able to arrange a visit on your behalf.
+At the time of writing the website for Ban Rai Kong Khing is unavailable, but any tour office in Chiang Mai should be able to arrange a visit on your behalf.